Securing SQL Server in a DevOps World

 When it comes to security, DevOps Automation for SQL Server offers a plethora of features designed to safeguard your databases:

-- Automated Access Control: Role-based access can be automated, ensuring that only authorized personnel have access to specific parts of the database.
+• Automated Access Control: Role-based access can be automated, ensuring that only authorized personnel can access specific database parts.

-- Encryption Automation: The tool can automate the encryption of data at rest and in transit, reducing the risk of data breaches.
+• Encryption Automation: The tool can automate data encryption at rest and in transit, reducing the risk of data breaches.

-- Compliance Checks: Automated compliance checks can be run as part of the CI/CD pipeline, ensuring that any new changes adhere to industry regulations and internal policies.
+• Compliance Checks: Automated compliance checks can be run as part of the CI/CD pipeline, ensuring that new changes adhere to industry regulations and internal policies.

 Overview of DevOps automation for SQL Server tool